gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallCertificatesHowTo.md

  - the user has reasonable RHEL/Centos System administration skills
  - installations are on Centos 7.3 minimal systems (fully patched)
  - either a Stroom Proxy or Stroom Application has already been deployed
- - processing node names are 'stroomp00.strmdev00.org' and 'stroomp01.strmdev00.org'
+ - processing node names are `stroomp00.strmdev00.org` and `stroomp01.strmdev00.org`
- - the first node, 'stroomp00.strmdev00.org' also has a CNAME 'stroomp.strmdev00.org'
+ - the first node, `stroomp00.strmdev00.org` also has a CNAME `stroomp.strmdev00.org`
- - in the scenario of a Stroom Forwarding Proxy, the node name is 'stroomfp0.strmdev00.org'
+ - in the scenario of a Stroom Forwarding Proxy, the node name is `stroomfp0.strmdev00.org`
- - in the scenario of a Stroom Standalone Proxy, the node name is 'stroomsap0.strmdev00.org'
+ - in the scenario of a Stroom Standalone Proxy, the node name is `stroomsap0.strmdev00.org`
- - stroom runs as user 'stroomuser'
+ - stroom runs as user `stroomuser`
  - the use of self signed certificates is appropriate for test systems, but users should consider appropriate CA infrastructure in production environments
- - in this document, when a screen capture is documented, data entry is identified by the data surrounded by '<__' '__>' .
+ - in this document, when a screen capture is documented, data entry is identified by the data surrounded by `<__` `__>` .
 This excludes enter/return presses.

 ## Create certificates
 The first step is to establish a self signed certificate for our Stroom service.
 If you have a certificate server, then certainly gain an